centrifugal/centrifuge-swift/README.md

 ## Usage in background

 When a mobile application goes to the background there are OS-specific limitations for established persistent connections - which can be silently closed shortly.
 Thus in most cases you need to disconnect from a server when app moves to the background and connect again when app goes to the foreground.

+## Using URLSessionWebSocketTask

+See `useNativeWebSocket` option of Client which allows using `URLSessionWebSocketTask` instead of our fork of Starscream v3.
+Please report if you have successful setup of `centrifuge-swift` with `URLSessionWebSocketTask` – so we could eventually make it default.

 ## License